IoLimmer/Shakespeare-recurring-words/README.md

-# shakespeare-recurring-words
+# Shakespeare-recurring-words
- For Coleman, find frequently occuring, unique words in the works of Shakespeare
+ For Coleman, find most common words in Shakespeare's works